krishnasism/spacehook/README.md

 ⭐ Data privacy ensured by Deta!

-⭐ Import your Swagger files!
+⭐ Import your Swagger files to automatically create mock endpoints!

 ⭐ Create as many instances as you like -> Unlimited endpoints!

-## Deploy to your own deta.space dev
+## Deploy to your deta.space dev

 Get the space-cli from [here](https://deta.space/docs/en/build/fundamentals/space-cli/)